 GENERAL: The dismissal of students from the school shall be governed by the emergency procedures outlined in this procedure guide and consistent with the Initial Response System.
+School Administration and staff will utilize Crisis Go to communicate a disaster event to all personnel and ParentSquare for families.
 However, this policy does not preclude the exercise of professional judgment by an administrator when the circumstances of the situation indicate dismissal to be in the best interest of the student.
+Valley View will follow its internal disaster procedures after adhering to the following District's protocols: